icl-utk-edu/lapackpp/example/README.md

 ## Option 2: CMake

-todo: CMake must know where LAPACK++ is installed.

-Then, to build `example_gemm` using the CMakeLists.txt, run:

-    mkdir build
+CMake must know the compiler used to compile LAPACK++.
+Set CXX to the compiler, in your environment.

+It's best (but not required) to compile out-of-source in a build directory:

-    cd build
+    mkdir build && cd build

+If LAPACK++ is installed outside the default search path, tell cmake where, for example, in /opt/slate:

+    cmake -DCMAKE_PREFIX_PATH=/opt/slate ..

+Otherwise, simply run:

     cmake ..

+Then, to build `example_potrf` using the resulting Makefile, run:

     make